Remote Database Access

 Other Database Management Tools

-If you wish to use a different tool to access your database the first step is to start an SSH session with local port forwarding.
+If a different tool is needed to access the database, the first step is to start an SSH session with local port forwarding.

 ssh -L 3307:127.0.0.1:3306 environmentname@environmentname.ssh.wpengine.net

-Now you’ll need to retrieve your MySQL database’s password.
+Now retrieve the MySQL database’s password.
 Once the connection has been made, enter the following:

 grep WPENGINE_SESSION_DB_PASSWORD ./sites/environmentname/_wpeprivate/config.json

-After local port forwarding has been configured, your database management application will require inputting connection information.
-Here are the standard set of values you’ll typically need to enter:
+After local port forwarding has been configured, the database management application will require inputting connection information.
+Here are the standard set of values that should be entered:

 • Hostname: 127.0.0.1